BeauConstrictor/Ozpex-64/MANUAL.md

 $ python main.py -1 rom:calc
 ```

 This command will start the emulator with the Calculator program in cartridge slot 1 - usually, programs are designed for cartridge slot 1 and data that they operate on goes in slot 2.
 This computer has no concept of a filesystem, so a separate cartridge is needed for each 'file' that you want to work on.
 If you had a physical version of this computer, you would organise these cartridges physically instead of in software like in a modern computer.
+Once you're in the emulator, you can run this program with `@8003x`.

 You can also use the `-2` option if you want to load something into the second cartridge slot.